caltechlibrary/orcid-sciencv-workshop/01-adding-works.md

 ## Learning Objectives

-* Enter research contributions to the Works section of your ORCID profile using three different approaches
+* Enter research contributions to the "Works"" section of your ORCID profile using three different approaches
 * Compare displayed citations added by these different approaches; practice editing a record, once added; and manage duplicate records
 *